sakshi-gupta1405/Induction_Program/README.md

 So the day ended with motivation, institutional pride giving the CSE and IT students a powerful start to their academic and professional lives.

+# Day 2
+Our day 2 at GNDEC began with a 2 hour proficiency test of Maths and English to assess our aptitude skills.

+Then we all gathered in the auditorium where we had a lecture about Satya Scholarship.
+The representatives made us aware about their scholarship programs encouraging many students to continue their studies without any financial burden.
+The lecture also emphasised the right usage of money and how can we become financially independent.